dimamedia/RuuviTag-logger/README.md

 The server's output log will be in `nohup.out` file.

 Server will listen requests in 80 port as normal web server do.
 Just open Raspberry's IP address in your browser.

+To change page layout or to add more stuff, tinker with `templates/ruuvitag.html` template file.